LysenkoDenys/mui/README.md

 # The MUI learning

-### The application is created by discover basics of material UI library.
+### The application is created by discover basics of the Material UI library.

 ### The application deployed here: